-Fermented foods contain probiotics-bacteria that are healthy for the intestinal microflora, which not only make up for the lack of healthy bacterial flora in the body, but also have a complex health-improving effect.
+Fermented foods contain probiotics-bacteria that are healthy for the intestinal microflora, which not only make up for the lack of healthy bacterial flora in the body but also have a complex health-improving effect.
 3 recipes fermented vegetables and herbs.

-Probiotics directly affect the condition of the intestinal mucosa, the production of antibodies to bad bacteria and microbes, including the stomach ulcer-causing Helicobacter pylori.
+Probiotics directly affect the condition of the intestinal mucosa, and the production of antibodies to bad bacteria and microbes, including the stomach ulcer-causing Helicobacter pylori.

 Thus, fermented foods for the intestines are the main catalyst for a powerful defense against most diseases.
-They protect us from carcinogens, allergens, toxins, improve metabolic processes.
+They protect us from carcinogens, allergens, and toxins, and improve metabolic processes.
 And the products with them, unlike most superfoods, are cheap and absolutely affordable.

-What are the benefits of fermented foods.
+What are the benefits of fermented foods?
 3 recipes fermented vegetables and herbs.

 So you can cook vegetables, fruits, milk, meat, fish and even drinks.
 Fermentation has been popular since ancient times.
 It is very healthy for the work of the gastrointestinal tract and the state of our immunity.